greyhamwoohoo/ps-fusionlogger/README.md

 Mostly: to learn the lifecycle of simple PowerShell Module development with Pester and Acceptance Test-Driven Development

 ## Background
 The Microsoft Tool 'Fuslogvw.exe' is used for configuring and viewing Fusion logs.
-The viewer can be used to troubleshoot SxS Configuration / Binding Errors.
-This Module provides a PowerShell wrapper around those registry entries and manual UI.
+The viewer can be used to show all Assembly Bindings and troubleshoot SxS Configuration / Binding Errors.
+This Module provides a PowerShell wrapper around those registry entries and manual UI Configuration.

 NOTE: Fusion Logger (Fuslogvw.exe - if enabled) will impact performance of your system.
 Be sure to call Disable-FusionLogger after using it.
 Consider developing / testing this in a virtual machine.